chr15m/sitefox-payments/README.md

 See `server.cljs` for an example nbb server which you can run with `npm run serve`.

 Specify the IDs of the prices you want to use from your Stripe account.
-Here they are taking from an environment variable called `PRICES` (comma separated).
+Here they are taken from an environment variable called `PRICES` (comma separated).

 ```clojure
 (def price-ids (->> (.split (env-required "PRICES") ",")